Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-template-literals.md

 const otherString = 'Me too!';
 ```

-With template literals we can do the same, but using a backtick (`).
+We can do the same with template literals but using a backtick (`).

 ```js
 const templateLiteral = `I can also be a string`;
 ```

-Ok, but that almost looks the same so what makes them so great?
+Ok, but that almost looks the same, so what makes them so great?

 ## Template literals can be multiline

-Creating a multiline string was always an issue when it comes to JavaScript, we had to include a `\n` or just use multiple strings.
+Creating a multiline string was always an issue when it came to JavaScript.
+We had to include a `\n` or use multiple strings.

 ```js
 const multi =